 Marketplace lending, also called crowdlending and P2P lending, is an alternative financing method that provides borrowers access to capital from a group of investors.

-A marketplace lending platform plays the role of a marketplace where borrowers can present their projects to potential investors to acquire funds.
+A marketplace lending platform plays the role of a marketplace.
+Here, borrowers can present their projects to potential investors.
+The goal is to acquire funds.

-The rise of different marketplace lending platforms increased the question of whether it contributes to financial inclusion in local or global societies.
+The surge in various marketplace lending platforms prompts questions about their contribution to financial inclusion in local and global societies.

 The features of marketplace lending allow it to create digital financial inclusion.

 The main idea behind marketplace lending is to channel the funds collected from investors into parties in need of funding.
-And by doing so, it replaces the need to rely on traditional financing institutions to acquire funds, thus creating financial inclusion for borrowers, both individuals and businesses.
+Doing so replaces relying on traditional financing institutions to acquire funds, thus creating financial inclusion for borrowers, individuals and businesses.